Skip to content

 ⚠️ The Danger of "Low Salt"

 Without enough salt, the wrong microbes dominate, and acidification happens too slowly.
+In practical kitchen terms, that usually means dropping below the 2–3.5% range that keeps fermentation selective and texture stable.
 Texture degrades before safety is established.

 Low salt fermentation is not "cleaner" — it’s unstable.